Evolution of shape and volume fraction of superconducting domains with temperature and anion disorder in (TMTSF)$_2$ClO$_4$: Discussion

-In organic superconductors (TMTSF)$_2$ClO$_4$ \cite{gerasimenko-CoexistenceSuperconductivitySpindensity-2014} and (TMTSF)$_2$PF$_6$ \cite{kang-DomainWallsSpindensitywave-2010,narayanan-CoexistenceSpinDensity-2014} superconductivity onsets anisotropically, i.e. first along the highest conducting z-axis and only in the end along the lowest-conducting x-axis.
-This behavior was first explained by assuming filamentary SC inclusions elongated along z-axis \cite{kang-DomainWallsSpindensitywave-2010}, but this hypothesis received neither theoretical nor experimental proof till now.
-Our analysis also shows that the SC domains are not elongated along z-axis but, on contrary, are oblate.
+In organic superconductors (TMTSF)$_2$ClO$_4$ \cite{gerasimenko-CoexistenceSuperconductivitySpindensity-2014} and (TMTSF)$_2$PF$_6$ \cite{kang-DomainWallsSpindensitywave-2010,narayanan-CoexistenceSpinDensity-2014} superconductivity onsets anisotropically, i.e. first along the highest conducting $z$-axis and only in the end along the lowest-conducting $x$-axis.
+This behavior was first explained by assuming filamentary SC inclusions elongated along $z$-axis \cite{kang-DomainWallsSpindensitywave-2010}, but this hypothesis received neither theoretical nor experimental proof till now.
+Our analysis also shows that the SC domains are not elongated along $z$-axis but, on contrary, are oblate.
 Nevertheless, we predict much stronger decrease of resistivity along the least conducting direction (compare Fig. \ref{fig:2} and the inset in Fig. \ref{fig:1}), similar to experimental observations in (TMTSF)$_2$ClO$_4$ \cite{gerasimenko-CoexistenceSuperconductivitySpindensity-2014} and in many other heterogeneous anisotropic superconductors \cite{sinchenko-GossamerHightemperatureBulk-2017,grigoriev-AnisotropicEffectAppearing-2017,seidov-ConductivityAnisotropicInhomogeneous-2018}.
 In our recent work \cite{kochev-AnisotropicZeroresistanceOnset-2020} we proposed a simple model to explain the anisotropic zero-resistance onset also.
 We have shown \cite{kochev-AnisotropicZeroresistanceOnset-2020} that the percolation probability along SC islands in needle or flat shaped samples is the highest along the shortest direction.
-A schematic illustration of this idea is given in Fig. \ref{fig:5}.
+A schematic illustration of this idea is given in Fig.~\ref{fig:5}.
 The same idea can be applied to (TMTSF)$_2$ClO$_4$ to explain the anisotropic onset of superconductivity.
-Usually, the (TMTSF)$_2$ClO$_4$ samples are much shorter along the interlayer z-axis than along other two, e.g., the dimensions of samples in Ref. \cite{gerasimenko-CoexistenceSuperconductivitySpindensity-2014} are $3 \times 0.1 \times 0.03$ mm$^3$.
-Hence, the probability of percolation for the ellipsoidal inclusion, even with the obtained anisotropic aspect ratios $a_z/a_x$ and $a_z/a_y$, will be the highest along the z-axis.
+Usually, the (TMTSF)$_2$ClO$_4$ samples are much shorter along the interlayer $z$-axis than along other two, e.g., the dimensions of samples in Ref. \cite{gerasimenko-CoexistenceSuperconductivitySpindensity-2014} are $3 \times 0.1 \times 0.03$~mm$^3$.
+Hence, the probability of percolation for the ellipsoidal inclusion, even with the obtained anisotropic aspect ratios $a_z/a_x$ and $a_z/a_y$, will be the highest along the $z$-axis.
+Our preliminary calculations of percolation threshold for such flat elongated samples confirm this statement and also show that the zero resistance, i.e. the percolation threshold, can be achieved even when the SC volume ratio $\phi =\phi_c \ll 1$.
 Hence, without invoking a filamentary SC one can easily explain the anisotropic onset of superconductivity in organic metals.